assist-project/dtls-fuzzer/README.md

 Unfortunately, as models grow is size, the .pdfs generated using this method become increasingly difficult to read.
 Hence we developed/used/imported pruning scripts which are accessed by 'trim_model.sh'.
+The scripts provides usage information by running:

+    > bash trim_model.sh

-We advise using it in its most basic form, which is:
+We advise using the script in its most basic form, which is:

-    > bash trim_model.sh learnedModel.dot trimmedLearnedModel.dot
+    > bash trim_model.sh learnedModel.dot

 The script: